mcollina/bloomrun/README.md

 <a name="remove"></a>
 ### instance.remove(pattern [,payload])

-Removes a pattern from the Bloomrun instance.
+Removes a pattern from the __bloomrun__ instance.
 Filters are rebuilt after each removal which may mean the same pattern is matched by another filter.
 In cases where two patterns differ only by payload, the supplied payload can be used to determine the correct match.
 If no payload is supplied any matched pattern will